sinanyil81/sinanyil81.github.io/_pages/info.md

 nav: false
 ---

-Since 2019 (November), I am an assistant professor at the [Department of Information Engineering and Computer Science, University of Trento](https://www.disi.unitn.it/), Italy.
-I have Italian national *Scientific Habilitation* for the role of Associate Professor (09/H1 Information processing Systems) and also the rank of *Associate Professor* from Turkish High Education Council.
+Since 2022 (November), I am an associate professor at the [Department of Information Engineering and Computer Science, University of Trento](https://www.disi.unitn.it/), Italy.

 ### Supervised Thesis
   - Murat Mülayim, [Fast and Bug-free Application Development For Intermittently-Powered Devices](.), *Master Thesis*, Ege University, 2020 (supervisor)